Iceshadow1404/TmdbMultiLanguage/README.md

 # Known Bugs:
 - The Settings page isn’t loading the existing configuration in the web UI
-- The Settings page needs to be refreshed when opened
 ---

 ## 📦 Install Instructions (Jellyfin)